LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Do Not Confuse Your Keys

 !!! danger "API Key vs APN Key"
     If you use [Remote Commands with Nightscout](../nightscout/remote-overrides.md), you may notice the Application Programming Interface (API) key has the same type of format as the Apple Push Notification (APN) key.
-The keys for both purposes are p8 keys, but should not be confused.
+The keys for both of these purposes are p8 keys, but they should not be confused with each other.

     The Secrets for building with GitHub use the API Key.